For more Liveyon Pure Cast Podcast videos subscribe to our YouTube channel at:

 Dr. Margaret Coutts: Sounds like they’re stressed they secrete what they have and then they’re done.

 Dr. Alan Gaveck: Well I could ask you questions all night, but we want to be respectful of your time.
 Wanna thank Dr. Margaret Coutts, Chief Scientific Officer at Liveyon, it’s been such a pleasure to really watch you and your work.
 And of course Dr. Rafael Gonzalez very well respected in the stem cell field, thank you very much.
 Thank you for your time.

 John Kosolcharoen: Yeah, thank you for coming on, appreciate it.

-Rafael Gonzalez: Thank you both.
+Dr. Rafael G.: Thank you both.

-Margaret Coutts: Thank you.
+Dr. Margaret Coutts: Thank you.

 Dr. Alan Gaveck: Alright everybody I hope you enjoyed that as much as we did.
 Love to have your input and we’ll keep talking about it.
 And get us some good questions and we’ll see if we can get these guys back.

 John Kosolcharoen: Alright, sounds great.